Theodoros Theodoulidis, Professor

 He was Head of the Department of Informatics and Telecommunications Engineering, Deputy Head of the Department of Mechanical Engineering and Dean of the School of Engineering from 2016 to 2019.

 His research work is focused on the theoretical and experimental study of electromagnetic fields, mainly in eddy current Non-Destructive Testing applications and has been author of a number of articles in prestigious international scientific journals.
-By September 2019, his research citations in Scopus were over 1,000 (h-index 19), whereas in Google Scholar the number of cited references was over 2,000 (h-index 27).
+By November 2020, his research citations in Scopus (excluding the self ones) were over 1,100 (h-index 21), whereas in Google Scholar the number of cited references was over 2,300 (h-index 30).
 In 2017, he was awarded the AEM International Award for his contribution to the analysis of electromagnetic fields.

 He has been a visiting researcher at international universities / laboratories: Iowa State University USA, Michigan State University USA, CEA Saclay FRANCE, Nanjing University of Aeronautics and Astronautics CHINA.